redstrate/redstrate.com/README.md

 The galleries are defined via JSON, located under `data`.
 The files are rarely edited by hand, I use [Redai](https://codeberg.org/redstrate/Redai) to edit these.
 The JSON is read by Hugo when the site is built via [Content adapters](https://gohugo.io/content-management/content-adapters/).

+## Contributing

+Fixes for content errors like typos are appreciated, along with general fixes to the site like a broken image link.

 ## License

 ![License](https://licensebuttons.net/l/by-sa/3.0/88x31.png)